egeecagan/Better-Mail/README.md

 # 📬 Better Mail

-A tool for consumers to better filter their mail inbox.
+A tool for consumers to group who sent mails to them and see them in a list.

 ## 🚨 Main Problem